family embraces on steps of home

 "First-time buyers tiptoed back into the market this year with less competition and fewer multiple-offer scenarios," explained Lautz.

-Getting "buy" with a little help from their friends (and family)
+Getting 'buy' with a little help from their friends (and family)

 Snowden noted that being able to live with family and friends, particularly if they could do it rent-free, allowed them to save more for a down payment as well as pay debts and improve their credit score.

-The uptick in first-time home buyers also changed some demographics trends.
+The uptick in first-time buyers also changed some broader demographics trends.
 The percentage of white homebuyers this year was 81%, down from 88% the year before.
 Black Americans saw a significant increase in market share, rising from 3% to 7% in one year.

 "We typically see that minority buyers make up higher shares of first-time buyers," Snowden said.